triton-inference-server/server/docs/model_configuration.md

 dimension can be any size, the model configuration for that input would include *dims: [ 4, -1 ]*.
-Triton would then accept inference requests where that input tensor's second dimension was any value
+Triton would then accept inference requests where that input tensor's second dimension was any value greater-or-equal-to 0.
->= 0.
 The model configuration can be more restrictive than what is allowed by the underlying model.
 For example, even though the framework model itself allows the second dimension to be any size, the model configuration could be specified as *dims: [ 4, 4 ]*.
 In this case, Triton would only accept inference requests where the input tensor's shape was exactly *[ 4, 4 ]*.

 The [*reshape* property](#reshape) must be used if there is a mismatch